-- There are typical applications where only periodic patrol inspections are sufficient for a certain set of points of interest instead of continuous monitoring like in traditional coverage: sweep coverage. - Sweep coverage concept in WSNs is introduced in the literature in [Cheng et al.'08], where periodic patrol inspections are required for a given set of points of interest (Pols) by a set of mobile sensors. - Def.
-A point of interest is said to be t-sweep covered if and only if at least one mobile sensor visits the point within every t time periods, where t is called sweep period of the point.
-Objective of the sweep coverage problem is to find minimum number of mobile sensors to guarantee sweep coverage for the set of Pols.
+There are typical applications where only periodic patrol inspections are sufficient for a certain set of points of interest instead of continuous monitoring like in traditional coverage: sweep coverage.

+- Sweep coverage concept in WSNs is introduced in the literature in [Cheng et al.'08]: - Def.
+A point of interest (PoI) is said to be t-sweep covered if and only if at least one mobile sensor visits the point within every t time periods, where t is called sweep period of the point. - Objective of the sweep coverage problem is to find minimum number of mobile sensors to guarantee sweep coverage for the set of PoIs.

-- Gorain and Mondal ['14] show that, instead of using only mobile sensors, use of both static and mobile sensors can be more effective in terms of total number of sensor used. - It is possible to introduce [Gorain & Mandal '15] an energy efficient sweep coverage problem whose objective is to guarantee sweep coverage by a combined set of mobile and static sensors such that total energy consumption is minimized. - some possible students' lessons in this context - some master theses are available on sweep coverage
+- Gorain and Mondal ['14] show that, instead of using only mobile sensors, use of both static and mobile sensors can be more effective in terms of total number of sensor used. - It is possible to introduce [Gorain & Mandal '15] an energy efficient sweep coverage problem whose objective is to guarantee sweep coverage by a combined set of mobile and static sensors such that total energy consumption is minimized.

+some possible students' lessons in this context